9 Best Receipt Scanner Apps for Small Business (2026)

 - Integrations with major accounting platforms

-Pricing: Starting around $5 per user per month, though full features require the Expensify Card.
+Pricing: Starting around $5 per user per month; full features require the Expensify Card.
 Enterprise pricing available.

 Pros: